Online community: Motivations and barriers to participation

 One of the greatest attractions towards online communities is the sense of connection users build among members.
 Participation and contribution are influenced when members of an online community are aware of their global audience.

 The majority of people learn by example and often follow others, especially when it comes to participation.
 Individuals are reserved about contributing to an online community for many reasons including but not limited to a fear of criticism or inaccuracy.
-Users may withhold information that they don't believe is particularly interesting, relevant, or truthful.
+Users may withhold information that they do not believe is particularly interesting, relevant, or truthful.
 In order to challenge these contribution barriers, producers of these sites are responsible for developing knowledge-based and foundation-based trust among the community.

 Users' perception of audience is another reason that makes users participate in online communities.
 Results showed that users usually underestimate their amount of audiences in online communities.
 Social media users guess that their audience is 27% of its real size.
 Regardless of this underestimation, it is shown that amount of audience affects users' self-presentation and also content production which means a higher level of participation.

 There are two types of virtual online communities (VOC): dependent and self-sustained VOCs.
 The dependent VOCs are those who use the virtual community as extensions of themselves, they interact with people they know.
 Self-sustained VOCs are communities where relationships between participating members is formed and maintained through encounters in the online community.
 For all VOCs, there is the issue of creating identity and reputation in the community.
 People can create whatever identity they would like to through their interactions with other members.
 The username is what members identify each other by but it says very little about the person behind it.
 The main features in online communities that attract people are a shared communication environment, relationships formed and nurtured, a sense of belonging to a group, the internal structure of the group, common space shared by people with similar ideas and interests.
 The three most critical issues are belonging, identity, and interest.
 For an online community to flourish there needs to be consistent participation, interest, and motivation.

 Research conducted by Helen Wang applied the Technology Acceptance Model to online community participation.
 Internet self-efficacy positively predicted perceived ease of use.
 Research found that participants' beliefs in their abilities to use the internet and web-based tools determined how much effort was expected.
 Community environment positively predicted perceived ease of use and usefulness.
 Intrinsic motivation positively predicted perceived ease of use, usefulness, and actual use.
 The technology acceptance model positively predicts how likely it is that an individual will participate in an online community.